Wild Flowers for Honey Bees in the Central United States

 Status in Missouri: Native

-Eryngium yuccifolium, rattlesnake master flowers
+Eryngium yuccifolium, rattlesnake master flowers with a foraging honey bee

 Rattlesnake Master